To make a teenager’s life an exciting and fulfilling time, they must know facts about self-esteem, inner strength, stress & anxiety.

 Both boys and girls are involved in the act.
 It should be stopped completely from the school and school authorities must maintain the strict discipline to rule out its possibilities.

 However, it does not happen.
 So here are a few tips to face such negative experiences:

-- Talk back boldly even if you feel scared, Use the phrases “Leave me alone’ or ‘do not try to scare me.’
+Speak Up Boldly: Even if you feel scared, respond assertively.
+Use phrases like “Leave me alone” or “Do not try to scare me.”

 Stress can come from outside, such as family, friends, and school.
 It can also come from children themselves.
 Just like adults, children may expect too much of themselves and then feel stressed when they feel that they have failed.

 When a child is under stress symptoms like feeling nervous or anxious, feeling tired, procrastinating or neglecting responsibilities and feeling overwhelmed, having negative thoughts and experiencing changes in sleeping habits are shown.
 Changes in eating habits (eating too much or too little) are also seen in stress.

 - Write in your journal: Children often find it helpful to write about the things that are bothering them.